drocheam/optrace/docs/source/overview.rst

 **What this isn't**

 * a GUI focussed tool
-* an optics design program with optimization and tolerancing
+* an optics design program with lens optimization, aberration analysis and tolerancing
 * simulation incorporating wave optics, e.g. diffraction, interference
 * a non-sequential raytracer, simulating ghost images, reflections
 * a tool supporting mirror or fresnel lens optics